Motorcycling QLD Staff

 Karly joined Motorcycling Qld in 2013, and holds a Bachelor of Business with majors in Sport and Recreation.

-Karly is responsible for maintaining the licencing database – Ridernet, organisation of official and coaching courses and organisation come and try events.
+Karly is responsible for maintaining the licencing database – Ridernet, organisation of official and coaching courses, organise come and try events and organise Women’s events.

 Karly also runs the grant programs in the office plus a variety of administrational tasks.